Last updated on: March 15th, 2023

 - The first and second days of Christmas

-For employees who belong to a legal, Christian religious cult, the days off for Good Friday – the last day of Friday before Easter, the first and second day of Easter, the first and second day of Pentecost are granted depending on the date at which they are celebrated by that cult.
+For employees who belong to a legal, Christian religion, the days off for Good Friday – the last day of Friday before Easter, the first and second day of Easter, and the first and second day of Pentecost are granted depending on the date at which they are celebrated by that cult.

 Pay – Employees required to work on a public holiday are entitled to time off in lieu within 30 days.
 If the employer is unable to grant the compensatory time off, the employee is entitled to a premium that may not be less than 100% of the basic salary corresponding to the work performed in the normal work schedule.
 Labour Code of 2003, § 139 – 143.